JanssenProject/jans/docs/janssen-server/install/install-faq.md

 ## Does the Janssen Server uninstall process remove the data store as well?

-Only if the persistence type is local LDAP, it will be removed during the Janssen server uninstallation process.

-For all other persistence options, the
+No. For all persistence options, the
 Janssen server uninstall steps ([this](./vm-install/suse.md#uninstall) for instance) will only remove the Janssen Server software and it'll keep the data store untouched.
-Removing data store is at the discretion of the administrator and it is a manual step.
-If not removed before attempting a reinstall of Janssen Server, the installer would fail due to the existence of the previous data store.
+Removing the data store is at the discretion of the administrator and it is a manual step.
+If not removed before attempting a reinstall of the Janssen Server, the installer would fail due to the existence of the previous data store.